google/WebFundamentals/src/content/en/updates/2017/06/headless-karma-mocha-chai.md

 [Chai](http://chaijs.com/) is an assertion library that works with Node and in the browser.
 We need the latter.

 [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) is a way to run the Chrome browser in a headless environment without the full browser UI.
-It's perfect for CI environment and automated testing.
+One of the benefits of using Headless Chrome (as opposed to testing directly in Node) is that your JavaScript tests will be executed in the same environment as users of your site.
+Headless Chrome gives you a real browser context without the memory overhead of running a full version of Chrome.

 ## Setup

 ### Installation

-Install Karma, the relevant, plugins, and the test runners using **yarn**:
+Install Karma, the relevant, plugins, and the test runners using `yarn`:

     yarn add --dev karma karma-chrome-launcher karma-mocha karma-chai yarn add --dev mocha chai

-or use **npm**:
+or use `yarn`:

     npm i --save-dev karma karma-chrome-launcher karma-mocha karma-chai npm i --save-dev mocha chai